-We construct new quarterly estimates of lending rates for 47 Japanese prefectures for the period 1886-1922, and test the extent to which regional capital markets integrated during this period.
-We analyze whether the capital market was efficient, estimate the speed of convergence among the rates, and assess the degree to which different regions were integrated with the main financial centers of Japan.
-Interest-rate differentials between the financial centers of Japan and other regions do not follow a random walk, and hence are suggestive of market efficiency - in the sense that arbitrage opportunities did not persist.
+We construct new quarterly estimates of lending rates for the 47 Japanese prefectures for the period 1886-1922, and test the extent to which regional capital markets integrated during this period.
+We analyze whether the Japanese capital market was efficient, estimate the speed of convergence among the rates, and assess the degree to which different regions were integrated with the main financial centers of Japan.
+Interest rate differentials between the financial centers of Japan and other regions do not follow a random walk, and hence are suggestive of market efficiency-in the sense that arbitrage opportunities did not persist.
 Results from cointegration tests suggest that the integration in Japan is characterized by multiple stochastic elements.
 We find the existence of four long-run cointegrating relationships.
-We also find evidence that shocks occurring in a financial center, such as the Kanto region, were transmitted to outlying regions and had permanent, but small effects on their rates.
+We also find evidence that shocks occurring in a financial center, such as the Kanto region in which Tokyo is located, were transmitted to outlying regions and had permanent but small effects on their rates.

-Keywords: Financial Market Development; Capital Market Integration; Economic Integration; Japanese Banks
+Keywords: Financial market development; Capital market integration; Economic integration; Japanese banks

-JEL classification: F21, G21, N25, O16
+JEL Classification: F21, G21, N25, O16

-Assistant Professor, Department of Economics, Santa Clara University (E-mail:kmitchener@scu.edu) Institute for Monetary and Economic Studies, Bank of Japan (E-mail: mari.oonuki@boj.or.jp)
+Kris James Mitchener: Assistant Professor, Department of Economics, Santa Clara University (E-mail: kmitchener@scu.edu)

+Mari Ohnuki: Institute for Monetary and Economic Studies, Bank of Japan (E-mail: mari.oonuki@boj.or.jp)

 We gratefully acknowledge the assistance of Noriko Furuya and Keiko Suzuki for help in assembling the data.
-We thank seminar participants at the Bank of Japan for comments and suggestions and anonymous referee for useful comments.
-Mitchener would also like to thank the Institute for Monetary and Economic Studies at the Bank of Japan for its hospitality and generous research support while serving as a visiting scholar at the Institute in 2005, and the Dean Witter Foundation for additional financial support.
-Views expressed in this paper are those of the authors and do not necessarily reflect the official views of the Bank of Japan.
+We thank seminar participants at the Bank of Japan (BOJ) for comments and suggestions, and an anonymous referee for useful comments.
+Kris James Mitchener would also like to thank the Institute for Monetary and Economic Studies (IMES) at the BOJ for its hospitality and generous research support while he was serving as a visiting scholar at the IMES in 2005, and the Dean Witter Foundation for additional financial support.
+Views expressed in this paper are those of the authors and do not necessarily reflect the official views of the BOJ.